RDP1974/Delphi64RTL/Readme.md

 btw. rem // RedirectCode(@System.Move, @Move2); in RDPSimd64 if you have single threaded app with smallest ram allocations

-The library is well tested, run on Intel and AMD x64 Windows, if you found any trouble please notify me.
+The library is well tested, runs on Intel and AMD x64 Windows, if you found any trouble please notify me.

 Contact me roberto.dellapasqua@live.com or www.dellapasqua.com